UBC-CS/cpsc330-2021W2/README.md

 Grades for HW5 are available for review on Gradescope.
 The deadline to submit regrade requests is Wednesday, 16/3 at 11:59 PM.

-HW6 is out and due on Monday, March 14th at 11:59 PM (updated deadline).
+HW7 is out and due on Monday, March 21st at 11:59 PM.
 Paired submissions are allowed.
-Although you have a longer period of time for this homework, start soon because it is a summative homework and the longest so far.